 Explore what a nuclear medicine technologist does, job opportunities, required education, certification, and licensing needed for an entry-level position.

 A nuclear medicine technologist (NMT) maintains and operates the imaging equipment required for medical imaging tests.
-Furthermore, they also prepare and administer the radioactive drugs (radiopharmaceuticals) required to conduct such imaging tests, and also work alongside other medical professionals to diagnose medical conditions by using radioactive drugs.
+Furthermore, they also prepare and administer the radioactive drugs (radiopharmaceuticals) required to conduct such imaging tests and work alongside other medical professionals to diagnose medical conditions by using radioactive drugs.

 If you're interested in a patient-facing health care profession that involves working with technical equipment, you might consider a career as a nuclear medicine technologist.